pingcap/tidb-operator/docs/api-references/docs.md

 <td>
 <em>(Optional)</em>
 <p>We used prometheus to fetch the metrics resources until the pd could provide it.
-MetricsUrl represents the url to fetch the metrics info</p>
+MetricsUrl represents the url to fetch the metrics info Deprecated</p>
 </td>
 </tr>
 <tr>